Aaron Pedersen: Career

 His acting career began in 1994, when he starred in the miniseries Heartland and was voted Bachelor of the Year by Cleo magazine.
 He came to notice in 1995 as co-host of Gladiators Australia, an Australian game show.

 Pedersen's first major acting role was as lawyer Vince Cellini in Wildside in 1997.
 In 1999, he played Detective Senior Constable Michael Reilly in Water Rats, and took a major role in The Secret Life of Us (2005).

 Since 2007, he had the leading role in SBS's drama series The Circuit, and from 2007 to 2011 he appeared in Channel Seven's drama City Homicide.
 He appeared as Cam Delray in ABC Television's Jack Irish series, beginning in 2012 and running for several seasons.

-Pedersen took the lead role of Detective Jay Swan in Ivan Sen's Mystery Road (2013), a role he reprised in its sequel film Goldstone (2016), and its spin-off television series (2018-2020).
+Pedersen took the lead role of Detective Jay Swan in Ivan Sen's Mystery Road (2013), a role he reprised in its sequel film Goldstone (2016), and its spin-off television series (2018–2020).

-He played war veteran Frank Gibbs in A Place to Call Home (2017-2018) and Tom Campbell in Total Control (2019).
+He played war veteran Frank Gibbs in A Place to Call Home (2017–2018) and Tom Campbell in Total Control (2019).
+In 2020 to 2021, he was the presenter for an ABC Television documentary series Australia Remastered.
+In the same year, he featured as a presenter with writer Holly Ringland in an eight-episode documentary series on ABC Television called Back to Nature.

-In 2020 to 2021 he was the presenter for an ABC Television documentary series Australia Remastered.
-In the same year he featured as a presenter with the writer Holly Ringland in an 8-episode documentary series on ABC Television called Back to Nature.
+In 2024, Pedersen would appear in the Foxtel/Binge series High Country.

 Recognition

-In 2007 Pedersen was the recipient of the Bob Maza Fellowship, which recognises emerging acting talent and support professional development for Indigenous actors.
+In 2007, Pedersen was the recipient of the Bob Maza Fellowship, which recognises emerging acting talent and support professional development for Indigenous actors.

 Awards

 Pedersen has been nominated for many and won several awards.

 He won the Best Actor award at the Melbourne Underground Film Festival for Darklovestory (2006).

 My Brother Vinnie (2006) won the Best Short Documentary award at the Melbourne International Film Festival and was nominated for an IF Award for Best Short Documentary.
 Pedersen was also nominated for a Deadly Award for Outstanding Achievement in Film.

 Pedersen won a Deadly Award nomination for Male Actor of the Year in 2003 and 2011, and was nominated for it in 2007.

-In 2013 he was nominated for Best Performance by an Actor in the Asia Pacific Screen Awards, for his role in the film Mystery Road.
+In 2013, he was nominated for Best Performance by an Actor in the Asia Pacific Screen Awards, for his role in the film Mystery Road.

 After being nominated several times over the years for AFI and AACTA Awards, in 2021 he won the AACTA International Award for Best Actor in a Series, for his role in Mystery Road.